TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 #### **6) No syllogism can have a major premise and a minor premise that are both universal.**

 Dude, I'm gonna blow your mind with this one.
 If you say all of a thing says something new about all of something else, the conclusion tries but fails to add MORE on top of what was already ALL.
 Dude.
-There's just no more room for MORE.
+There's just NO MORE room for MORE.
 ALL is ALL, my dude.

 >
 - All mammals are animals.